Udithalakshan/flask-esp32-power-monitor/README.md

 2. Login with your credentials
 3. View real-time power monitoring data
 4. Click chart headers for fullscreen view
-5. Use "Download Data List" to export CSV
+5. Use "Download Data List" button to export CSV

 ### ESP32 Operation
 Once configured and powered: